AlgTUDelft/cTORS/README.md

 * TORS: The challenge environment, in python

 ## Installation
+The following section explains how to compile this source code.
+Alternatively one can run the code in a docker container.
+The Dockerfile also shows how this project can be compiled and run step-by-step.
+### Install Cmake and Python development libraries
 To compile cTORS, cmake 3.11 (or higher) is required and the python development libraries:
 ```
 apt-get install cmake